MatthewGerber/rlai/docs/case_studies/mujoco_swimming_worm.md

 This is the final agent, which shows coordinated actuation of the front and back joints.

 {% include youtubePlayer.html id="9a0jYLADr-c" %}

+The agent seems effective, but it took ~70,000 episodes and about 3 days of runtime to train.
+See [here](mujoco_swimming_worm_pooled.md) for how I sped things up.